pkozul/ha-floorplan/README.md

 You need to place each of your entities into a floorplan group, since configuration is performed at a floorplan group level.
 The floorplan groups can be given any name, and have no purpose other than to allow for configuration of multiple items in one place.

+If you've already created some Home Assistant entity groups, you can actually include those groups in two different ways:

+- single - the group will be represented as a single entity (`group.pantry_lights` in the example below).
+These sorts of Home Assistant entity groups get added beneath `entities:`).

+- exploded - the group will be exploded into separate entities (`group.living_area_lights` in the example below).
+These sorts of Home Assistant entity groups get added beneath `groups:`).

 ```
         - name: Lights
           entities: